YahavGerhard/chacha20-hardware-accelerator/README.md

 ![System Architecture](block_design.png)

 ## Overview
 This project showcases a custom-designed **ChaCha20 cryptographic hardware accelerator**, implemented on a Xilinx Zynq UltraScale+ SoC.
+Today, ChaCha20 is widely used to secure everyday internet communication and VPNs.
 The primary objective was to develop a robust encryption system capable of processing large data streams with high security and minimal latency, leveraging dedicated FPGA logic to outperform software-based implementations.

 ## System Architecture & SoC Integration
 The design integrates multiple hardware components to ensure reliable data movement and processing: